-Nouum beate marie virgis plalterium wonleissimismons resertis nouit ad tei pteritos psecesi
+Nouum beate marie virgis plalterium & onleismis noue legis mirabiliboini amons referris noue ad tei pteritos pfect

-Under Christianity, the Virgin Mary, who, as Queen of Heaven, stands on the crescent moon, is pictured beneath the mystic doorway, with (the God as) a male child in her See Plate xviii., copied from the woodcut title to the Psalter of the Blessed Virgin, printed at Czenna, in old Prussia, 1492.
+Under Christianity, the Virgin Mary, who, as Queen of Heaven, stands on the crescent moon, is pictured beneath the mystic doorway, with (the God as) a male child in her arms.
+See Plate xviii., copied from the woodcut title to the Psalter of the Blessed Virgin, printed at Czenna, in old Prussia, 1492.
 Like Isis, she is the mother and yet the spouse of God, "clothed with the sun, and having the moon under her feet" (Rev. xii.
 1).
 The upper half of the picture is very like the Assyrian scenes.
-On either side is a king, Frederick III. and his son the Emperor Maximilian, at their The alcove is of roses, an emblem of virginity.
-The famous Mediæval "Romaunt de la Rose" turns upon Among the many titles given to "the Virgin" in this.
-Mediæval times, we find Santa Maria della Rosa, that flower being consecrated to her.
+On either side is a king.
+Frederick III. and his son the Emperor Maximilian, at their devotions.
+The alcove is of roses, an emblem of virginity.
+The famous Mediæval "Romaunt de la Rose" turns upon this.
+Among the many titles given to "the Virgin" in Mediæval times, we find Santa Maria della Rosa, that flower being consecrated to her.
 Hence it is often represented in her hand.
-Dante writes:- member erect, and also making the phallic hand, with the right forefinger erected.
+Dante writes :- member erect, and also making the phallic hand, with the right forefinger erected.
 (Plate xiv., Fig. 14.)